-I’ve written an article on this topic once already, but in the middle of increasing concern about a potential Biden/Harris presidency, I want to remind you of the ingenious way Madison structured the government to prevent tyranny.
-That’s not to say that if Biden/Harris take office, liberty won’t be in grave danger or even egregiously violated, but that America is built in such a way that no matter how much people in government may want to change that government, they will be met with resistance from every facet of government and society.
+I’ve written an article on this topic once already, but since I’m reposting my Federalist posts, I have to revisit the MOST well-known and important Federalist paper: Federalist 51.
+I want to remind you of the ingenious way Madison structured the government to prevent tyranny.
+America is built in such a way that no matter how much people in government may want to change that government, they will be met with resistance from every facet of government and society.

 Notice that these reasons have little to do with government itself, but rather the citizenry.
 Should the citizenry not respect the Constitution or no longer love liberty, there’s very little government could do to stop a tyrannical government from being established, and honestly, what government would try to prevent that anyway?